WXGI: History

-The station continued with the classic country format through the nineties and into the early 2000s, but then added a sports talk morning show with former WRNL Morning host "Big" Al Coleman.
+The station continued with the classic country format through the nineties and into the early 2000s, but then added a sports talk morning show with former WRNL morning host "Big" Al Coleman.
 Finally in 2004, the station abandoned music altogether for an all sports format adding programming from ESPN Radio.

-Recent history

-In 2006, the station was purchased by Red Zebra Broadcasting, which is owned by Washington Redskins owner Daniel Snyder.
+In 2006, the station was purchased by Red Zebra Broadcasting, which was owned by Washington Redskins owner Daniel Snyder.
 Former CEO of Red Zebra, Bennett Zier, stated at the time, "I am excited about our continued growth and our new ability to serve loyal Redskins fans in and around Richmond.
 WXGI is the perfect addition to our new group of radio stations."

-ESPN 950 was part of the Redskins Radio Network, which carries all Redskins games throughout the season.
-The station also broadcasts local sports talk every weekday, including "The Black & Drew Sports Huddle", "Border to Border with Matt Josephs" and "Hardly Workin' with Greg Burton."
-In addition, WXGI carries University of Richmond Spiders football and basketball, Baltimore Orioles baseball, and other live sporting events syndicated by ESPN Radio, including Monday Night Football, MLB, NBA, and the College Football Playoffs.
-Some live sports from NBC Sports Radio are also heard on WXGI.
+ESPN 950 was part of the Redskins Radio Network, which carried all Redskins games throughout the season.
+The station also broadcast local sports talk every weekday, including "The Black & Drew Sports Huddle", "Border to Border with Matt Josephs" and "Hardly Workin' with Greg Burton."
+In addition, WXGI carried Richmond Spiders football and basketball, Baltimore Orioles baseball, and other live sporting events syndicated by ESPN Radio, including Monday Night Football, MLB, NBA, and the College Football Playoffs.
+Some live sports from NBC Sports Radio were also heard on WXGI.

 On February 1, 2014, WXGI began simulcasting most of its programming on Hoffman Communications' WZEZ (100.5 FM).
-That station was sold to the Educational Media Foundation and switched to a Contemporary Christian music format as WLRB on November 2, 2016.
+That station was sold to the Educational Media Foundation and switched to a contemporary Christian music format as WLRB on November 2, 2016.

 On April 26, 2017, Radio One purchased WXGI from Red Zebra.

-On April 19, 2021, the ESPN Radio format moved to SummitMedia's 106.1 FM W291CL while WXGI changed its format to classic hip hop, branded as "The Box".
+On April 19, 2021, the ESPN Radio format moved to SummitMedia's 106.1 FM W291CL/ WURV-HD2 while WXGI changed its format to classic hip hop, branded as " 99.5 and 102.7 The Box".